 Whether or not you are adding an artificial golf green to your personal property, or you are managing a commercial golf course, having artificial turf professionally installed will save you time, headaches, and money — and, long-term, provide a better-looking green.

 Even small DIY projects can quickly become a big to-do.
 We’ve all been there.
 Repeat trips to the big box store for tools and supplies we didn’t realize we need, plans not going accordingly, days and days of hard work?
 By having your turf installed professionally, you’ll save so much time and be able to enjoy the greens sooner.

-To install artificial golf greens properly, must level the ground, add a base of cushed aggregate, add padding, lay the turf, add infill, and roll the turf for the best playability and to make it look realistic.
+To install artificial golf greens properly, must level the ground, add a base of crushed aggregate, add padding, lay the turf, add infill, and roll the turf for the best playability and to make it look realistic.
 Trimming edges so you have clean borders is also tricky and needs a good deal of experience to get it just right.
 All of this necessitates some very specific tools and knowledge to execute correctly to avoid messy sections and edges that peel up creating a terrible looking green.

 An ideal soil is rare.
 Many property owners can vouch for this.
 It is quite rare to be able to push your shovel into the dirt without issues.
 Instead, we deal with stones, clay, or soil permeated with roots from trees and plants nearby in many locations.
 Even digging can become grueling work.
 Worse, if you’re digging into roots, you could be hurting surrounding plants you might want to keep.

 On many of our installation projects, we’ve faced obstacles like huge boulders, old (or new) irrigation lines, stumps, to name a few.
 All of these things have to be removed or repurposed.
 Excavation also produces tons of soil you do not want — where would you go with it?
 Frequently we have to transport this unwanted soil offsite.